Buying Bodyboard Fins

 However, we will need as much information as possible about why they don't fit, or why they don't feel comfortable.
 We can then select the perfect pair that should see you on your way to the fin comfort heaven.
 You will need to pay postage costs for returned fins and their replacements.

-What fins should I choose for my particular style of bodyboarding?
+What fins should I choose for prone riding?

 If you're a prone rider and spend most of the time laying on your bodyboard then the most tried and tested fins are of asymmetrical traditional design called the Churchill shape.

-However, smaller ladies and children often find symmetrical fins cut straight across the front of the blade work better, as the surface area of the fins are often a little shorter which make for easier kicking.
+However, smaller ladies and children often find symmetrical fins work better, as the surface area of the fins are often a little shorter which make for easier kicking.

 What fins should I use for drop knee riding?

-What should I be looking with the drainage hole's in my fins?
+What should I be looking at with the drainage holes in my fins?

 Take care of your fins and they'll take care of you.
 Here's a little tips list to keep them on top form: